joncrlsn/pgdiff/README.md

 ### todo
 1. fix SQL for adding an array column
-1. add windows version of pgdiff.sh (or even better: re-write it in Go)
+1. create windows version of pgdiff.sh (or even better: re-write it all in Go)
 1. allow editing of individual SQL lines after failure (this would probably be done in the script pgdiff.sh)
 1. store failed SQL statements in an error file for later fixing and rerunning?